-(14) Such other documents and information reasonably required by the board to determine the applicants suitability for licensure or to protect public health and safety.
+(10) Any other documentation required by the board to determine the provisional dispensary applicant's suitability for licensure or to protect public health and safety.

 (D) No application to operate a medical marijuana dispensary may be withdrawn without the approval of the state board of pharmacy.
-If the withdrawal of an application is granted due to a change in federal, state, or local rules or regulations, the applicant for whom the withdrawal was granted shall be refunded any remitted application fees.
+All requests to withdraw an application shall be submitted in writing.
+If the withdrawal of an application is granted due to a change in federal, state, or local rules or regulations that would prohibit the proposed dispensary from operating in compliance with representations made in the provisional dispensary applications, the provisional dispensary applicant for whom the withdrawal was granted shall be refunded any remitted application fees.

 Last updated September 10, 2021 at 8:23 AM